kanej/openwit/README.md

 npm install
 ```

 To run the oracle service requires node.js and a running local IPFS node.
-The best way or running IPFS
+The best way of running IPFS
-is through the `go-ipfs` client downloadable from:
+is through `go-ipfs` downloadable from:

 > https://dist.ipfs.io/#go-ipfs